 At a fundamental level gravity may be regarded as a theory of connections.
-An example is the "Palatini approach" to gravity, due to Einstein [1, 2] (hereafter EP approach).
-In this case the "Palatini connection" ($\tilde{\Gamma}$) is apriori independent of the metric ($g{\alpha\beta}$) and hence different from the Levi-Civita connection (Γ) of the metric formulation.
+An example is the "Palatini approach" to gravity due to Einstein [1,2] (hereafter called EP approach).
+In this case the "Palatini connection" ($\tilde{\Gamma}$) is apriori independent of the metric ($g{\alpha\beta}$) and hence different from the Levi-Civita connection (Γ) (of the metric formulation); it is actually determined by its equations of motion.
 Sometimes $\tilde{\Gamma}$ plays an auxiliary role only, with no dynamics.
-However, this is not general, so here we study gravity actions in the EP approach [3, 4] in which $\tilde{\Gamma}$ defines dynamical degrees of freedom.
+However, this is not general, so here we study gravity actions in the EP approach [3,4] in which $\tilde{\Gamma}$ defines dynamical degrees of freedom.

 In the Einstein action in the EP approach the variation principle gives that $\tilde{\Gamma}$ equals the Levi-Civita connection (Γ).
 One then recovers Einstein gravity - the metric and EP approach are equivalent.
 However, this equivalence does not hold in general, for complicated actions, with dynamical connection, matter present, etc [49-61].
-The question remains however whether an action in the EP approach with a dynamical connection and in the absence of matter can recover dynamically the Levi-Civita connection and Einstein gravity.
-This would be similar to the original Weyl quadratic gravity theory [5-8] as shown recently in [9-11].
+The question remains, however, if an action in the EP approach with a dynamical connection and in the absence of matter, can recover dynamically the Levi-Civita connection and Einstein gravity.
+If true, this would be similar to the original Weyl quadratic gravity theory [5-8] as we showed recently in [9-11] (even in the absence of matter).
+The goal of this paper is to answer this question.

-To address this question we study actions with local scale symmetry, hence we consider a quadratic gravity action.
+To address this question we study actions with (Weyl) local scale symmetry, hence we consider a quadratic gravity action.
 For a dynamical $\tilde{\Gamma}$ this symmetry is a gauged scale symmetry or Weyl gauge symmetry1 [5-7].
-The goal is: 1) to explain the breaking of this symmetry and the emergence of Einstein gravity and Planck scale (even in the absence of matter), 2) study the relation of such action to Weyl theory [5-7] of similar symmetry; 3) study inflation.
+We shall then: 1) explain the spontaneous breaking of this symmetry and the emergence of Levi-Civita connection, Einstein gravity and Planck scale (even in the absence of matter), thus answering the above question; 2) study the relation of such action to Weyl theory [5-7] of similar symmetry; 3) study inflation.